 For short journeys, I don’t see any real problem and often they are much cheaper.

 However, for longer journeys, I do find first-class buses to be the safest and most comfortable options.

 Bus Stations in Mexico

-Bus stations in Mexico vary greatly depending on whether or not it’s a big city, whether it’s the main bus terminal or not, whether it’s a first-class bus terminal or a second class bus terminal.
+Bus stations in Mexico vary greatly depending on whether or not it’s a big city, whether it’s the main bus terminal or not, and whether it’s a first-class bus terminal or a second-class bus terminal.

 For the most part, you will always be able to find a bathroom, but it will usually cost you between 3 and 6 Pesos which is less than 25¢.

 Most places have at least one or two food options.
 If there isn’t a food option inside the bus station, there will without a doubt be lines of stalls and vendors outside of the bus terminal where you can get some tacos or snacks to take on the bus with you.